How to Prevent Payment Fraud and Chargeback Fraud

 A large factor in this increase is the rise in ‘friendly fraud,’ which is expected to account for around 60% of all chargebacks filed in 2023.

-Friendly fraud is very hard to mitigate, and particularly prevalent in digital goods and iGaming.
+Friendly fraud is very hard to mitigate, and particularly prevalent in digital goods.
 Instant account-to-account (A2A) payments are one way to tackle this problem.

 Instant Payments from Brite give you more conversions, more returning customers, and more revenue.
 With less fraud, chargebacks, and middlemen.